wavemaker/docs/docs/developing-with-agents/concepts.md

 AIRA is powerful, but it is deliberately constrained.
 These constraints are intentional and critical to maintaining predictable behavior in enterprise applications.

-AIRA is not a free-form AI assistant that can invent arbitrary solutions or bypass platform rules.
+AIRA is not a free-form AI assistant that invents unconstrained solutions or bypasses platform rules.

 Specifically: